orieasterly/portfolio/README.md

 ---

-# 2. SKU Listings Dashboard: Decoding Profitability for Strategic Decisions (May 2020 - June 2023)
+# 2. Decoding SKU Data for Strategic Decision-Making: SKU Listings Dashboard  (May 2020 - June 2023)

 ## Objective
 - Develop a dynamic SKU Listings Dashboard to empower stakeholders to interpret the profitability of each SKU.